-If you send us the paperwork that asks for reimbursement, you are asking us to make a coverage decision (for more information about coverage decisions, see Section 4.1 of this chapter).
+Asking for reimbursement is asking for a coverage decision from us of this chapter).
 To make this coverage decision, we will check to see if the medical care you paid for is a covered service (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).
-We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet:

-Using the plan's coverage for your medical services).
+We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet: Using the plan's coverage for your medical services).